 Disclosure: I received an electronic copy of the book “Bessie, Queen of the Sky!” for purposes of this review.
 All opinions are my own.

 The book Bessie, Queen of the Sky!
 It starts with a young Bessie dreaming that one day she can fly.
 Although, she was being told that she was to learn how to cook, clean and become a mom she continued to dream.
 As she got older, her dreams of flying never went away; and she faced many obstacles especially when she wasn’t allowed to go to pilot school because it was only for boys!
 Nevertheless, she found another school that would allow girls but she had to learn French!
 She did and was admitted to pilot school.
 She continued to face many other obstacles especially the rejection of boys in school.
 She worked very hard, and she finally became a pilot at the age of 30!
 She was the first Black woman to become a pilot.

 The illustrations are breathtakingly beautiful, and you’re instantly drawn into the story.
 It’s as if you and your child were right there with Bessie.

-I love, love this book, and it’s also a great book to share with little boys, too!
-So they too, can see the great things that girls can accomplish!
+I love, love this book, and it’s a great book to share with little boys, too!
+So they too can see the great things that girls can accomplish!

 Who’s behind The Queen Girls Project?

 I was thrilled to hear about this amazing project spearheaded by three amazing women!
 This multicultural team is formed by Jimena Durán (Spain), Andrea Doshi (USA) and Chiara Fabbri (Italy).
 They bring their diverse experiences to this initiative along with tons of love and dedication.
-Their intention is to open this collection to fellow authors and illustrators that could potentially bring their own Queens on board.
+They intend to open this collection to fellow authors and illustrators that could potentially bring their own Queens on board.
 You can read the full press release here.

 When Andrea reached out to me I was instantly hooked!
 She had me at both empowering young girls and that the books will be available in Spanish, too!